opsschool/curriculum/filesystems_101.rst

 File system layout
 ==================
-File system heirarchy standard is a reference on managing a Unix filesystem or directory structure.
+File system hierarchy standard is a reference on managing a Unix filesystem or directory structure.

 http://www.pathname.com/fhs/